Sane Spaces FAQ

 I loved basketball in high school BUT – I was not a very good ‘shot’.
 The VALUE I added to the team was finding the holes and getting the ball to the person who could take the best shot.
 My coach used to say: “Just get the ball to Cena, and she’ll get it to the one who can get it in the basket!” – I think this story works well to demonstrate how I work as a coach.
 I freely share my tools, templates, techniques, skills, resources and models that I’ve learned along the way to help move you forward and shorten your ‘Success-gestation”.
 When you hire me – you get everything you need when you need it.
 I work hard to help you reduce your barriers so you can move rapidly forward.

 I have the most success with clients that have already made some mistakes and tried doing things their own way.
-Typically this person knows the value of paying for expertise to get the results faster.
+Typically this person knows the value of their time, and is comfortable investing in expertise and guidance to get the results faster.
 (Probably, because this is a lot like me!)
 I had to try it my way first before I was ready to invest in expert help.

 And, although I market to moms and mompreneurs, I work with a lot of people who are not moms, and even some pretty cool men too!